skku-syslab/sepia/README.md

 ## Getting Started Guide

-Sepia has been successfully tested on systems equipped with Intel Ice Lake or Emerald Rapids processors and NVIDIA ConnectX-6 NICs, running Ubuntu 20.04 with Linux kernel 6.6.41.
+**Sepia** has been successfully tested on systems equipped with Intel Ice Lake or Emerald Rapids processors and NVIDIA ConnectX-6 NICs, running Ubuntu 20.04 with Linux kernel 6.6.41.
 Our evaluation requires two physical machines, a client and a server.
 You must perform the kernel installation steps on both machines to ensure the entire testbed is consistent.

 This guide consists of three parts:

-1. **Build and install the default kernel (baseline) and the Sepia kernel**
+1. Build and install the default kernel (baseline) and the Sepia kernel

 2. Configure passwordless SSH between two machines

-3. Run toy experiments
+3. Run toy-experiments

 ## 1. Build and Install Kernels (on BOTH Machines) (with root)